-the end of the month, the team will be able to assess a range of ne the most appropriate conflict-handling mode to use for each one.
-Specific Set up weekly team meetings to discuss the choice of conflict-handling modes for each stage of the project-especially the choice of collaborating or compromising.
+situations and acterin the most appropriate connect-handling mode to use for each one.
+Specific Set up weekly team meetings to discuss the choice of conflict- handling modes for each stage of the project-especially the choice of collaborating or compromising.
 Measurable The workshop facilitator will attend two team meetings to observe interactions between team members.
 She will assess these interactions and provide feedback on the team's use of the five conflict-handling modes.
 Achievable Team members will review the TKI Team Report to make sure that they understand when to use the five modes.
 They will also explore the pros and cons of collaborating and compromising.
 Relevant Effective collaboration skills will be needed to achieve the organization's goal of developing a new company policy.
 Team members will also need to use their collaboration skills as they interact with their departments and provide input to the task force.
 Time-bound By the end of the month, team members will be able to discuss their abilities to deal with conflicting opinions about the guidelines they are developing.
 Feedback from the facilitator will provide interim checks to help the team develop this skill set.